jkeifer/410Labs/Lab3/README.md

   but as long as your code is readable and understandable, any way that works is sufficient.

-- You do not need to output any feature classes; you only need to modify the centroid feature class.
+- Check out the `random` module for choosing a random integer.

+- Your only output should be a copy of your line and the text report;
+  the centroid feature class should be modified in place.

 - Geometry objects have methods.